tentone/nunuStudio/README.md

 	- Projects can be loaded when dragged anywhere
 	- Videos and images can now be exported to files
 		- Left click on texture inside the asset explorer and select Export Image/Video
+	- Added support for Positional Audio
+		- Audio relative to origin
+	- Fonts can now be dragged directly to an object
+	- Fixed script onResize method

 ### Runtime
 - To embed applications made inside nunuStudio in web pages the following code can be used